Danimebot/danime/README.md

 # Contribute

 You are free to contribute to this repo if interested.
-Altough it's a better option to join the [Support Server](https://discord.com/invite/aTzduKANKh) and get in touch with Vein#8177.
+Altough it's a better option to join the [Support Server](https://discord.com/invite/aTzduKANKh) and get in touch with the devs.